optmai/opt4ml/chapter4.md

 > *Moving average is the core ingredient!*

 In this chapter, we introduce stochastic compositional optimization problems and their optimization algorithms, including stochastic gradient descent and stochastic compositional gradient descent, and stochastic compositional momentum methods.
-We also consider extensions of these techniques to structured optimization including min-max optimization, min-min optimization and bilevel optimization.
+We also consider extensions of these techniques to structured optimization including non-convex regularized problems, min-max optimization, min-min optimization and bilevel optimization.
 We focus on the complexity of these methods for non-convex optimization.

 ---